-SCHEDULE 22 MEDIUM GENERAL SERVICE
+MEDIUM GENERAL SERVICE

-APPLICABLE: To commercial, industrial, public buildings, and other services not eligible under other rate schedules where measured demand is greater than 50 kW anytime and less than 300 kW at least ten (10) times during any calendar year.
+APPLICABLE: To commercial, industrial, public buildings, irrigation district pumping not meeting the criteria for agricultural irrigation rate schedules, and other services not eligible under other rate schedules where measured demand is greater than 50 kW anytime and less than 300 kW at least ten (10) times during any calendar year.
+Services are assigned this rate schedule when the usage information provided at the time the account is established meets the above criteria or when available, based on actual measured demand incurred by the previous customer.
+The District reserves the right to review accounts and reclassify the rate schedule on an as needed basis or at the request of a customer.